Iowa vs. SE Louisiana Predictions & Picks - Women's NCAA Tournament First Round

 Iowa Performance Insights

-- The Hawkeyes' +518 scoring differential (outscoring opponents by 16.2 points per game) is a result of scoring 87.5 points per game (first in college basketball) while allowing 71.3 per outing (325th in college basketball).
+- The Hawkeyes outscore opponents by 16.2 points per game (scoring 87.5 points per game to rank first in college basketball while allowing 71.3 per contest to rank 325th in college basketball) and have a +518 scoring differential overall.

-- In conference matchups, Iowa averages more points per contest (89.2) than its overall average (87.5).
+- In conference games, Iowa averages more points per contest (89.2) than its overall average (87.5).

-- The Hawkeyes are scoring 90.1 points per game in home games.
-Away from home, they are averaging 85.9 points per contest.
+- Offensively, the Hawkeyes have played better at home this season, averaging 90.1 points per game, compared to 85.9 per game in away games.

 © 2023 Data Skrive.
 All rights reserved.